CodeYourFuture/CYF-Workshops/technical-interviews/README.md

 You will be applying for jobs, many of which require doing a technical interview.

 You should already have [read about technical interviews](https://sdc.codeyourfuture.io/guides/employability/interview/technical-interview-prep/).
+You should also have done an interview where you explained code in the Piscine.
 In this workshop, you'll be practising interviewing and being interviewed about technical content.

 Below is a list of interview questions.
 You should have decided with your partner which question you are asking before coming to class, and should have prepared for it.
 Do not look at, or prepare for, any of the other questions.